majsa1/friend-face/README.md

 v1 fetches JSON data and saves this to separate Core Data entities

-v2 fetches JSON data directly into Core Data entities by conforming Code Data classes to Decodable
+v2 fetches JSON data directly into Core Data entities by conforming Core Data classes to Decodable